Jacobmar2/Compass-Wrapped/README.md

 - python main.py
 5. View Your Results

-Your ridership stats will print in the terminal, like this:
+Your ridership stats will print in the terminal, like this (not real ridership data):
 ![Sample Output](Images/Screenshot%202025-09-08%20214851.jpg)

 ### Future Goals